nculwell/MathStudy/Sciences.md

 - Schutz. *A First Course in General Relativity*
 - Wald. *General Relativity*
 - Misner.
 Thorne, Wheeler. *Gravitation*
+- Weinberg. *Cosmology*
+- Weinberg. *Gravitation and Cosmology: Principles and Applications of the General Theory of Relativity*

 ### Physics for mathematicians